 Customized packing slips are a great way to extend your brand beyond your customer's buying experience.
-You can also using custom packing slips to help organize your pick and pack process.
+You can also use custom packing slips to help organize your pick and pack process.

-ShipStation allows you to customize your packing slips in two ways:
+ShipStation allows you to customise your packing slips in two ways:

-Document Options for packing slips allow you to customize parts of your packing slip regardless of your subscription plan.
+Document Options for packing slips allow you to customise parts of your packing slip regardless of your subscription plan.

 Packing slip Document Options are account-wide settings.

 The printer you use determines the packing slip format.

 If you set the Label Layout to include packing slips, you cannot change the packing slip format here.

 Your computer's print settings will impact the way your document prints.
 If your document prints on both sides after changing printer preferences, 2-sided printing could be active by default.
 To disable this, we recommend doing the following: